 We engage in fixed income securities, derivatives and foreign exchange transactions to support our customers' investing and hedging activities.
-These transactions, related hedges and the credit valuation adjustment related to our customer derivatives portfolio are marked-to-market daily and reported as customer-related trading activities.
+These transactions, related hedges and the credit and funding valuation adjustment related to our customer derivatives portfolio are marked-to-market daily and reported as customer-related trading activities.
 We do not engage in proprietary trading of these products.

 We use VaR as the primary means to measure and monitor market risk in customer-related trading activities.
 VaR is used to estimate the probability of portfolio losses based on the statistical analysis of historical market risk factors.
 A diversified VaR reflects empirical correlations across different asset classes.
-We calculate a diversified VaR at a 95% confidence interval and the results for 2023 and 2022 were within our acceptable limits.
+We calculate a diversified VaR at a 95% confidence interval and the results for 2024 and 2023 were within our acceptable limits.

 To help ensure the integrity of the models used to calculate VaR for each portfolio and enterprise-wide, we use a process known as backtesting.
 The backtesting process consists of comparing actual observations of gains or losses against the VaR levels that were calculated at the close of the prior day.
 Our VaR measure assumes that exposures remain constant and that recent market variability is a good predictor of future variability.
 Actual observations include customer-related revenue and intraday hedging, which helps to reduce losses and can reduce the number of instances actual losses exceed the prior day VaR measure.
-There were no instances during 2023 and 2022 under our diversified VaR measure where actual losses exceeded the prior-day VaR measure.
+There were no instances during

+2024 and 2023 under our diversified VaR measure where actual losses exceeded the prior-day VaR measure.
 Our portfolio and enterprise-wide VaR models utilize a historical approach with a 500-day look-back period.

-Customer-related trading revenue was \$137 million in 2023 compared with \$382 million in 2022 and is recorded in Capital markets and advisory and Other interest income on our Consolidated Income Statement.
-The decrease was primarily due to higher funding costs in the derivative and security trading desks, partially offset by improved foreign exchange client sales revenues.
+Customer-related trading revenue was \$122 million in 2024 compared to \$137 million in 2023 and is recorded in Capital markets and advisory noninterest income and Other interest income on our Consolidated Income Statement.
+The decrease was primarily due to lower derivative client sales revenue, partially offset by higher securities client sales revenue.